pimpcapital/ParallelGit/README.md

 Project purpose explained
 -------------------------
-Git is an interesting data storage.
+Git is a unique type of data storage.
 Its special data structure offers many useful features such as:

 * Keeping history snapshots at a very low cost
 * Automatic duplication detection